znibb/erebor-infra/README.md

 We need to manually add qemu-guest-agent after install for Terraform to be able to communicate properly when setting up new nodes based on the template

 1. Run through setup-alpine normally
+  - Machine: q35
+  - BIOS: Default (SeaBIOS)
+  - Qemu Agent: Checked
+  - Storage: vm-storage
+  - Default credentials: root/<blank>
+1. Reboot
-2. Check that community repos were enabled in `/etc/apk/repositories`
+1. Check that community repos were enabled in `/etc/apk/repositories`
+1. Install qemu-guest-agent, `apk add qemu-guest-agent`
-3. Enable guest agent on boot, `rc-update add qemu-guest-agent`
+1. Enable guest agent on boot, `rc-update add qemu-guest-agent`
-4. Start guest agent service, `service qemu-guest-agent start`
+1. Start guest agent service, `service qemu-guest-agent start`
-5. Reboot VM, `reboot`
-6. Power off VM (Pause->Stop)
+1. Power off VM (Pause->Stop)
-7. Convert to template
+1. Convert to template

 ## TrueNAS
 Instructions for how to set up the TrueNAS VM under Proxmox (written for TrueNAS Scale 24.10)